Response CloudStorage

 images/download/attachments/201684237/6-version-1-modificationdate-1749440573792-api-v2.png

 (1) Channel selection: You have to select a channel of type "CloudStorage".
-Note: For some cloud providers (AWS S3, Google Cloud Platform, Microsoft Azure), you will get another field "Bucket".
+NOTE For some cloud providers (Amazon S3, Google Cloud Platform, Microsoft Azure), you will get another field "Bucket".
 These are data containers.
 Details can be found in the instructions of the respective provider.
 For Microsoft Azure, the name for such a container is "Blob".

 (2) File: The name of the file to be sent.